-This is where trusts and foundations remains one of the most effective tax and asset protection planning tool available today.
+This is where Trust and Foundations Services remains one of the most effective tax and asset protection planning tool available today.

 At Hexagon Advisory we specialise in the creation of various types of trusts and foundations specifically for use in the holding of family assets, including individual’s trading/operating businesses, with an emphasis on catering to the unique needs and requirements of HNI clients from across the globe.
 We have been instrumental in creating trust structures for citizens ranging from Europe, India, Africa and Asia.